Leading Metal Etching Manufacturers

 Acid Etching

 Similar to chemical milling, acid etching involves using maskants such as tape, paint, rubber elastomers, or plastics.
 These maskants are applied in the desired pattern on the metal surface.
 Acid, known as the reagent, is then applied to the exposed areas.
 After processing, the maskants and reagents are removed, revealing the final etched part.
-Acid etching is commonly used to produce images, lines, grooves, and perforated surfaces.
+Acid etching is commonly used to produce images, lines, grooves, and perforated surfaces on metals such as copper, brass, and steel.

 1. Manufacturers begin by printing the desired product shape on photographic film.